chu0802/SLA/README.md

 <a name="python"></a>
 ## Setting up Python Environment

-To ensure that the project runs smoothly, set up a dedicated Python environment with all the necessary packages installed.
 Use conda to create a new environment by running the following command:

 ```sh
 conda create --name <env_name> python=3.10.10 --file requirements.txt